lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 ---

 ## Overview
-Based in JIRA stories and tasks used for CEMEX Go, I was tasked to develop a Neural Network model to predict the effort for a given story or task (predict how much time would it take CEMEX employees to solve said task)
+Based in JIRA stories and tasks used for CEMEX Go, I was tasked to develop a Neural Network model to predict the effort for a given story or task (predict how much time would it take CEMEX employees to solve said task).
+For this I had to do Natural Language Processing and Machine Learning.

 ## Tools
 For the creation of this project, the tools that were mainly used were: